grimmerk/switchv/extension/README.md

 # SwitchV

-This extension allow you to quickly open and switch Visual Studio Code projects.
+This extension allows you to quickly open and switch Visual Studio Code used windows.

-Caution: please do not install this.
-This extension only work when you install its dependent macOS app.
-But that macOS app is not uploaded to the app store yet.
+You need to install the macOS app SwitchV https://apps.apple.com/us/app/switchv/id1663612397 as well.
+Then you can use SwitchV app like Spotlight to help you launch Visual Studio Code (VS Code) windows quickly, even if VS Code is launched.
+You can also add your favorite working folder to select an folder as a VS Code window.